All Episodes

 He's stripped of the belt because of the draft dodging.

-He refused Induction when he was called up for service in the United States Army.
+He refused induction when he was called up for service in the United States Army.

 Actually, an intriguing story behind that.

-Ali was originally granted a deferment because they said he was too stupid to be in the army.
+Ali was originally granted a deferment because they said he was too stupid to be in the Army.

-They said that he tested too low to be able to handle the responsibilities of being in the army.
+They said that he tested too low to be able to handle the responsibilities of being in the Army.

-But by 1967, you know, we had such an enormous force in Vietnam.
+But by 1967, you know, we had such an enormous force in Vietnam, they were lowering those standards.

-I mean, everybody, every warm body that they could get, they were inducting.
+every warm body that they could get, they were inducting.

 He refused.

-He fought for several years in court for on the right of conscience to avoid serving.
+He fought for several years in court on the right of conscience to avoid serving, and he was stripped of his title during that time.

 After three years, he started a fight again.